jcaffet/ScoutSuite-batch/README.md

 - ECR to host the Docker image that embeds ScoutSuite
 - Lambda to gather the accounts to perform and submit the jobs
 - S3 to store generated reports
-- Cloudwatch Logs to log the global activity
+- CloudWatch Logs to log the global activity

 ![ScoutSuite Batch Diagram](images/scoutsuitebatch-diagram.png)